isamu-isozaki/teamai_test/people-operations/learning-and-development/index.html.md

 ## Introduction

-Welcome to the Learning & Development (L&D) page at GitLab!
+Welcome to the Learning & Development (L&D/index.html.md) page at GitLab!
 L&D is an essential part of any organization's growth, success and overall business strategy.
 We want to support the development of our GitLabbers' competencies, skills and knowledge by providing them with the tools they need and also the opportunities to progress their own personal and professional development.

 ## What is Career Development